Alonso-del-Arte/chess/doc/Variants.md

 beyond the opening, as the players get confused about which pawns belong to whom.

+Chess.com has introduced a computer version of this, but of course the computer keeps track of which piece belongs to which side.
+If you attempt to move a piece that is not yours, the computer will not allow the move to be made.

 ### 4-player chess

 Each of the four players gets the usual complement of eight pawns, two rooks,